Alfredo3232/Alfredo3232/README.md

 ### Dive into The Demo 🛠️
 💼 [E-Commerce Website](https://e-commerce-7sly.onrender.com) - Check out my demo website for a E-Commerce, can be repurposed to suit your needs.
+#### NOTE: It takes a little while to start the service, since I use Render to host my website.

 ## Take a look at my Stars Page, I have organized lists of my projects.